ssvlabs/examples/simple-block-agreement/docs/bapp_participation_model.md

 $$c_{\text{final}} = \left( \sum_{\text{strategy}} \frac{1}{\frac{2/3}{W_{\text{strategy, A}}} + \frac{1/3}{W_{\text{strategy, B}}}} \right)^{-1}$$

+The weight calculator can be found in [weight_calculator.ts](./../operator/src/weight_calculator.ts).

 ## Opt-in Data

 A strategy opting into the bApp must set the `data` field to the UTF-8 encoded JSON object: